Do you want great turfgrass in the spring? What’s the most important thing you should be doing right now to make that happen?

 We asked Joe Clark, who manages the Rutgers Turf Farm.
-He said, “Right now, you need to test your soil.
+He said, “The first thing you should do is test your soil.
 You need to check the pH.”

 The pH is defined as “a numeric scale used to specify the acidity or alkalinity of an aqueous solution.”
 In plain English, you need to make sure your soil doesn’t have too much acid, and that’s what the pH number will tell you.